Catosine/VideoTemporalLabelingTool/README.md

 # Video Temporal Labeling Tools
 This is the repo for temporal video data labeling.
+It would record temporal labels for video and store the corresponding start and end frame index.

 ## Required Package
 > Python == 3.7